Stock market today: Wall Street rises, and oil and gold slip as some of last week's moves unwind

 Strategists at Bank of America, meanwhile, expect this reporting season to mark “the start of earnings recovery.”
 Companies usually report bigger profits than analysts are forecasting, and this quarter may see them beat by double the usual margin, Ohsung Kwon & Savita Subramanian said in a BofA Global Research report.

 A remarkably resilient U.S. economy has continued to power along, despite much higher interest rates instituted by the Federal Reserve to undercut inflation.
-With employers still adding jobs and U.S. households continuing to spend, even if they're becoming more discerning because of high inflation, earnings per share at S&P 500 companies likely rose 0.4% last quarter from a year earlier, according to FactSet.
+With employers still adding jobs and U.S. households continuing to spend, even if they've become more discerning because of high inflation, earnings per share at S&P 500 companies likely rose 0.4% last quarter from a year earlier, according to FactSet.

-Pfizer rose 4.4% after it announced a cost-cutting program that will save at least $1 billion in 2023.
+Pfizer rose 4.3% after it announced a cost-cutting program that it said will save at least $1 billion in 2023.
 The pharmaceutical giant also said its COVID products will make $9 billion less in revenue over this year than it earlier expected.

 In stock markets abroad, indexes tumbled across much of Asia but were holding up better in Europe with modest gains.